awslabs/aws-backup-dynamodb-rotator/README.md

 - [How it Works](#how-it-works)
   - [AWS Step Functions State Machine](#aws-step-functions-state-machine)

-The AWS Backup DynamoDB Rotator ("the app") restores [Amazon DynamoDB][dynamodb-home] backups to a new timestamped table based on patterns you specify.
-The app subscribes to an existing [Amazon Simple Notification Service (SNS)][sns-home] topic where [AWS Backup][backup-home] publishes its event notifications.
-When a BACKUP_JOB_COMPLETE event is received for a DynamoDB table matching a pattern you specify, an [AWS Step Functions][step-functions-home] state machine execution begins that restores the backup to a new table.
-Optionally, once the restore is complete, an [AWS Systems Manager (SSM)][ssm-home] parameter that you specify is updated with the ARN of the newly-restored table.
+The AWS Backup DynamoDB Rotator ("the app") restores an [Amazon DynamoDB][dynamodb-home] backup to a new timestamped table, allowing you to test your backups and populate reporting, staging, or development environments.

+The app subscribes to an [Amazon Simple Notification Service (SNS)][sns-home] topic and listens for messages from AWS Backup.
+When a `BACKUP_JOB_COMPLETE` event is received, an [AWS Step Functions][step-functions-home] state machine execution begins that restores the backup to a new table.
+Optionally, once the restore is complete, an [AWS Systems Manager (SSM)][ssm-home] parameter is updated with the ARN of the newly-restored table.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS  pricing page](https://aws.amazon.com/pricing/) for details.